Leveraging Large Language Models for Collective Decision-Making: Discussion

 \subsection{A New Way of Work Coordination}

 Our system exhibits the potential to facilitate collective decision-making by coordinating conversations between members.
-It actively understands members’ preferences and suggests alternatives that aid in reaching consensus across various contexts, such as meeting scheduling, work plan formulation, idea brainstorming, and discussion reconciliation.
+It actively understands members’ preferences and suggests alternatives that aid in reaching a consensus.
+Our case study of meeting scheduling can be extended to other working contexts, such as work plan formulation and idea brainstorming.
+This requires adaptation of LLM promoting for a working scenario of interest.
 The use of LLMs can enhance productivity and creativity by expediting the decision-making process through real-time analysis of vast data and presentation of relevant insights.
 Furthermore, LLMs consider multiple perspectives, ensuring all relevant viewpoints are taken into account for more inclusive and comprehensive decision-making.
 Beyond facilitating collective decision-making, LLMs can significantly boost productivity by alleviating non-essential work, thereby saving time and effort and reducing costs.